11 Easy Freezer Meals

 A white bowl filled with chili, with shredded cheese on top, and a spoon and two pieces of cornbread on the side.

-This easy chili recipe is quick and makes a big batch that you can stash in the freezer and thaw whenever you’ve got a mad crazy craving.
+This easy chili recipe is quick and makes a big batch you can stash in the freezer and thaw whenever you have a mad-crazy craving.

 Recipe

 Five stars for this versatile chili recipe!
-I made a half batch and had 3 packages to freeze after serving for dinner with sweet potato cornbread.
+I made a half batch and had three packages to freeze after serving it for dinner with sweet potato cornbread.
 I kept it thick and used the masa because I can always add liquid to thin out leftovers.
-Looking forward to future chili dogs and nachos.–Deb L.
+Looking forward to future chili dogs and nachos.

 A rectangular dish of easy chicken enchiladas with a spatula resting in the dish and a couple enchiladas on a grey plate beside it.

-These easy chicken enchiladas, from America’s Test Kitchen, are made right in your toaster oven.
-Rotisserie chicken, cheese, spices and tomato sauce come together in the quickest and most irresistible way possible.
+These easy chicken enchiladas from America's Test Kitchen are made right in your toaster oven.
+Rotisserie chicken, cheese, spices, and tomato sauce come together as quickly and irresistibly as possible.

 Recipe